musa-611-spring-2022/musa-611-spring-2022-week4/review.md

     river['name'];
     // Result: 'Schuylkill'

+    river.name;
+    // Result: 'Schuylkill'

+    let attrname = 'name'
+    river[attrname]
+    // Result: 'Schuylkill'

     ```
+ **doc length method only can be used in arrays and variables.**

 These two ways are equivalent in their results, but there are some important differences.
 By convention, most JavaScript style guides prefer dot notation whenever possible.